crystal-ball/componentry/CONTRIBUTING.md

 see the `.babelrc` file for more info.

 ## Help Wanted/Todo
+- Fix activation test suite for popover and tooltip
+- Basic snapshot tests for *EVERYTHING!*
 - The `elementFactory` returns a component with defaults set for basic properties, but because it's a component it means that most of the tests need to `mount` to render the Component and the inner `Element`, which is a bummer.
 Is there a way